 This course emphasizes the managerial functions of planning, organizing, staffing, directing, and controlling.
 Communication, motivation, leadership, and decision making are included.
-(This course is offered on campus and may be offered via television.)
 (3 Lec.)

 (MGT) 153 Small Business Management (3)

 Small Business Management presents an introductory view of the basic entrepreneurial strategies for planning, financing, establishing, and operating a small business.
 Resources for both initial start-up and day-to-day operations are emphasized including market research, site selection, and such services as financial, legal, and accounting.
 (3 Lec.)